ProjectEvergreen/greenwood/www/pages/guides/netlify-cms.md

 <img src="/assets/netlify-cms.jpg" alt="netlify-cms" style="max-width:800px;"/>

 Add a **title** of `example` which will be used for our page's URL, as defined by our configuration.
-For example the title `Hello World Howdy` would be available at the url https://yourgeneratedurl-ads6387.netlify.com/blog/hello-world-howdy when publsihed.
+For example the title `Hello World Howdy` would be available at the url https://yourgeneratedurl-ads6387.netlify.com/blog/hello-world-howdy when published.

 Add whatever content you would like.
 If you wish to upload images through netlify's CMS they will be placed in `/public/assets` as defined by your netlify configuration.